We have all been there; we start a new printing project that is going to take forever to finish but we have the patience of a five year old!

-Adding a metal enclosure to your 3D enclosure is definitely my favorite and recommended safety measure.
-It not only servers as an inflammable barrier between the printer on fire and its surroundings, but also helps to cut off the oxygen and to extinguish the flame.
+Adding a metal enclosure to your 3D enclosure is definitely my favorite and recommended safety measure (YouTube video).
+It not only servers as an inflammable barrier between the printer and its surroundings, but also helps to cut off the oxygen and extinguish the flame.

 If you have a relatively popular model, there sure is an enclosure that you can just buy and start using.
 Otherwise, you can improvise one rather easily.
 I mean, roughly speaking, it is just a metal box.

 If going that route is not an option, Creality came out with their own affordable version of a non-flammable enclosure which also works well, just not as well as creating a fully metal one (but it’s also much more affordable)!